-The sample for the Measuring Broadband Australia report covers 1,255 NBN connections across the nine providers in question, which isn’t huge.
-At the same time, it’s not a bad indication of how local telcos stack up.
+The sample for the Measuring Broadband Australia report covers 1,148 NBN connections across the nine providers in question, which isn’t huge.
+At the same time, it’s a useful indicator of how local telcos stack up.

-TPG may no longer be the reigning ACCC champion, but it’s still second in terms of peak hour speeds and the second cheapest plan here (tied with Exetel).
+TPG may no longer be the ACCC’s reigning ISP, but it’s still second in terms of peak hour speeds and the second cheapest plan here by a measure 99 cents.
 An unlimited data NBN 100 plan on TPG will set you back $89.99 per month on an 18-month contract, but you can pay a $99.95 set-up fee if you’d prefer a month-to-month plan.

-Excluding Telstra, Optus is the most expensive out of this bunch, albeit by a hair: you’ll spend $100 per month to get an unlimited data Optus NBN 100 plan.
-You’ve got the choice of committing to a 24-month contract or paying a $200 upfront fee.
+ACCC champion Optus is the second most expensive out of this bunch, albeit by a hair: you’ll spend $100 per month to get an unlimited data Optus NBN 100 plan.
+You’ve got the choice of shackling yourself to a 24-month contract or paying a $200 upfront fee.

 And here’s a look at NBN 50 plans from the providers in the ACCC report:

 While Telstra is the priciest provider in this group, it’s currently offering new customers their first month free and waiving the $99 connection charge.
-While the plan is technically contract-free, you’ll need to pay out the pro-rated value of the included modem ($216) if you leave within your first 24 months.
+The plan is technically contract-free, but you’ll need to pay out the pro-rated value of the included modem ($216) if you leave within your first 24 months.